GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/terraform/samples/spanner-to-cassandra/README.md

-## Sample Scenario: Spanner to Sharded MySQL reverse replication
+## Sample Scenario: Spanner to Cassandra reverse replication

 > **_SCENARIO:_** This Terraform example illustrates launching a reverse replication
 > jobs to replicate spanner writes for a sharded MySQL source, setting up all the required cloud infrastructure.